Certificates of Insurance or Proof of Insurance

 An insurance company or broker issues a certificate of insurance (COI) that verifies the existence of an insurance policy and summarizes the policy's key aspects and conditions.

-Without a Certificate of Insurance, a company or contractor cannot prove that they are insured, and most hirers will not want to take on and assume the risk of any costs caused by them.
+Without the insurance certificate, a company or contractor cannot prove that they are insured, and most hirers will not want to take on and assume the risk of any costs caused by them.

 For example, financial institutions often request insurance certificates before lending money to ensure their financing is protected.

 If you buy a home and need a mortgage, your lender will require a particular type and amount of insurance for the property.
-They will request a proof in the form of a certificate of insurance.
+They will request a proof insurance in the form of a certificate.

 If you finance a car, the lender will require collision and comprehensive coverage and request an insurance certificate to prove you have the vehicle protected to the right level.